zkhodzhaev/Analysing_data_From_MonBox_v1p0/README.md

   * Sensor1 = "sec1_9952_sensor1"
   * Sensor2 = "sec1_992B_sensor2"
 The process of pre-processing data, visualization of the data, taking mean, variance, standard deviation of samples and creating a final dataset is shown in "**section_process_of_creating_dataset_april.ijmp**"

+Then, for a section 200Mb of data: mean, standard variation and variation is taken which is shown in **Figure 2**.
+Classification is done using Support Vector Machine, and the SVM classfication is shown in **Figure 3**, and the script is provided under "**code_svm.py**"

+Spectrogram of Sensors were tired to obtain which is shown in "**spectrogram_images**" This will be used to classify the data using CNN (Convolutional Neural Network)